Covid-19 vaccinations Q&A

 As with all vaccines, there is a very small risk of an allergic reaction, including anaphylaxis, but the evidence so far shows that this is very rare.

 There have recently been reports of extremely rare blood clots with low platelet counts following vaccination with AstraZeneca.
-These events are extremely rare with the risk being estimated at approximately 10.5 per million doses of AstraZeneca vaccine administered.
+These events are extremely rare with the risk being estimated at approximately 15 cases per million after the first dose of AstraZeneca vaccine.
 The advice is to seek medical advice urgently if any of the following symptoms start from 4 days to 4 weeks after vaccination:

 - New, severe headache which is not helped by usual painkillers, or is getting worse